Workshop

 We are going to create a figure like this:

-dataframe and the means and standard errors which are in the seal_summary
+dataframe which contains the means and standard errors.

 Here you will learn that dataframes and aesthetics can be specified within a geom_xxxx